Skip to main content

 With the growing amount of healthcare data, care teams have expanded in number and reach.
 Dozens of doctors, nurses, administrators, and other medical professionals at a hospital may all need to read a single patient file — opening the door to potential miscommunications that can affect treatment.

-Providers and administrators need to work hard to ensure that healthcare information stays confidential, accessible only to the necessary parties of a care team.
+Providers and administrators need to work hard to ensure that healthcare information remains confidential and accessible only to the necessary parties of a care team.
 Controlling how many individuals can access confidential patient information helps healthcare teams communicate accurately and clearly and limits misunderstandings or communication breakdowns.

 Why Is Communication Important in Health Care?

-Healthcare leaders understand that effective communication in healthcare organizations starts with recognizing the importance of listening to one another.
+Healthcare leaders understand that effective communication in organizations starts with recognizing the importance of listening to one another.
+Often, those in healthcare administration careers can help improve institutional communication by helping shape policy and promoting effective communication behaviors.

 Collectively, medical professionals have a wealth of knowledge and expertise.
 That wellspring goes untapped when providers rush from one appointment to the next without allowing themselves time to listen and communicate effectively with patients, when patients feel unsafe, when care teams store medical information improperly, or when health organizations fail to employ interpreters for cross-cultural communications.

-Skillful communication is essential to health care.
 Clear, honest communication between patient and provider paves the way for accurate diagnoses and treatment decisions.
-Similarly, clear, confidential communication between members of a care team (which often includes patients and multiple providers) results in swiftly and ethically delivered care without breaching confidentiality.
+Similarly, clear, confidential communication between members of a care team, which often includes patients and multiple providers, results in swiftly and ethically delivered care without breaching confidentiality.

 Providers can help patients feel heard, ease their fears, and encourage them to disclose relevant information.
 For example, a patient who feels embarrassed about a pubic rash will likely feel more safe mentioning this to a provider who they know will treat them with compassion and a professional demeanor.

 In addition, every person deserves to understand the medical care they receive.
-That means that healthcare organizations may need to do better to train and hire interpreters so that patients can give their informed consent to treatment.
+That means that healthcare organizations may need to train and hire interpreters so that patients can give their informed consent to treatment.

 Sit Down and Be Humble

 Studies show that when a patient and their provider are seated during office visits and hospital check-ins, the two parties can build trust more easily.
-When a provider sits down to talk with a patient, the patient perceives the visit to be longer and more intimate.
-This can quell patient anxiety about communication.
+When a provider sits down to talk with a patient, the patient will more likely perceive the visit to be longer and more intimate; this can help quell anxiety regarding discussions about symptoms and possible treatments for diagnoses.

 Ask Open-Ended Questions

 Patients often feel uncomfortable voicing their concerns, even after a few minutes of empathetic conversation.
 Doctors and other care providers should ask whether patients have more to say.
-Ask patients some variation of “Is there something else you’d like to talk about today?”
-Doing so can create space for patients to reflect and voice concerns they might not have mentioned otherwise.
+For example, asking patients some variation of “Is there something else you’d like to talk about today?” can help create space for patients to reflect and voice concerns they might not have mentioned otherwise.

-• Affect: Ask your patient how they are emotionally relating to their health concern.
-“How is it affecting you?”
+• Affect: Ask a patient how they are emotionally relating to their health concern: “How is it affecting you?”

-• Trouble: Ask your patient about what they are worried about or what they foresee as obstacles.
-“What troubles you most about the situation?”
+• Trouble: Ask a patient about what they are worried about or what they foresee as obstacles: “What troubles you most about the situation?”

-• Handling: Ask your patient about how they are dealing with their situation.
-“How have you been handling this so far?”
+• Handling: Ask a patient about how they are dealing with their situation: “How have you been handling this so far?”

-• Empathy: Show patients you are listening; reflect back what you hear them saying about their feelings.
-“That sounds [frustrating, confusing, difficult, satisfying, etc.].”
+• Empathy: Show patients you are listening; reflect what you hear them saying about their feelings back to them: “That sounds … (frustrating, confusing, etc.).”

 Communication in health care gets easier when we all ask questions and prepare to listen.